d08689390-byte/Main/index.md

 <br><br>

 ## 📬 Drop a Line
-Have a development project option or an engineering infrastructure task you want to discuss?
-Let's connect on [GitHub](https://github.com/d08689390-byte "GitHub Profile").
+<p style="color: #64748b;">Have a development project option or an engineering infrastructure task you want to discuss?
+Let's connect on [GitHub](https://github.com/d08689390-byte "GitHub Profile").</p>